awsdocs/aws-systems-manager-user-guide/doc_source/agent-install-al.md

 **Before you begin**
 Before you install SSM Agent on an Amazon Linux instance, note the following:
-+ SSM Agent is installed, by default, on Amazon Linux *base* Amazon Machine Images \(AMIs\) dated 2017\.09 and later\.
-SSM Agent is also installed, by default, on Amazon Linux 2 AMIs\.
++ SSM Agent is installed, by default, on Amazon Linux *Base* Amazon Machine Images \(AMIs\) dated 2017\.09 and later\.
+SSM Agent is also installed, by default, on Amazon Linux 2 AMIs and Amazon Linux 2 ECS\-Optimized Base AMIs\.
 You must manually install SSM Agent on other versions of Linux\.
 + Instances created from an Amazon Linux AMI that are using a proxy must be running a current version of the Python `requests` module in order to support Patch Manager operations\.
 For more information, see [Upgrade the Python requests module on Amazon Linux instances that use a proxy server](sysman-proxy-with-ssm-agent-al-python-requests.md)\.
 + If you use a `yum` command to update SSM Agent on a managed instance after the agent has been installed or updated using the SSM document `AWS-UpdateSSMAgent`, you might see the following message: "Warning: RPMDB altered outside of yum\."
 This message is expected and can be safely ignored\.